david-dorf/BotChocolate/README.md

 Collaborators: James Oubre, Allan Garcia, Shantao Cao, Nick Marks, David Dorf

 The purpose of this project was to create hot chocolate using the Franka Emika 7 DOF robot arm.
-To perceive the environment, the system utilizes an Intel D435i camera AprilTags.
+To perceive the environment, the system utilizes an Intel D435i camera and AprilTags.
 Upon initial setup, a calibration process must be completed.
 After this, the process consisted of using AprilTags to locate a scoop of cocoa, a mug, a spoon, and a kettle relative to the robot.
 Next, using our custom MoveIt API for Python, movebot, the robot is able to perform path planning between all of these